nsipplswezey/nsipplswezey.github.io/_posts/2016-04-8-Nodal-JS-Part-1-Version-2.md

 * a system of command line generators
 * implementation using ES6 idioms and syntax

 We're going to use Nodal to create an API for a Twitter clone.
+We'll name it instatweet.
 In part 1 our API we'll handle tweets.
 In part 2 and 3 we'll handle user creation and authentication.

 ## Install
 We'll start with a fresh global install of Nodal to make Nodal generators available at the command line.
 If you want to see alternatives to global installation of node packages, and the rationale for that approach, [you can read more here](https://www.joezimjs.com/javascript/no-more-global-npm-packages/).